“Very well regarded.” – Chambers USA 2017

 Mr. Devine has served as a Judge Pro Tempore for the Philadelphia County Court of Common Pleas since the program commenced.
 He has been a member of the Lawyers Advisory Committee of the U.S. Court of Appeals for the Third Circuit; a member of the Civil Justice Advisory Group of the U.S. District Court for the Eastern District of Pennsylvania; and a member of the First Judicial District of Pennsylvania’s Administrative Governing Board, Committee on Gender and Racial Fairness.
 He has served as Pennsylvania state membership chair for the United States Supreme Court Historical Society.

-He has served as an arbitrator for the Financial Industry Regulatory Authority, Inc. and continues to serve as an arbitrator for the Philadelphia County Court of Common Pleas, and as a mediator for the U.S. District Court for the Eastern District of Pennsylvania and the Commerce Program of the Philadelphia Court of Common Pleas.
+He has served as an arbitrator for the SEC, NASD and the Financial Industry Regulatory Authority, Inc. and continues to serve as an arbitrator for the Philadelphia County Court of Common Pleas, and as a mediator for the U.S. District Court for the Eastern District of Pennsylvania and the Commerce Program of the Philadelphia Court of Common Pleas.

 Mr. Devine was Chancellor of the Philadelphia Bar Association in 1996.
 For the years 2011-2013, he served as chair of the association’s Long Range Planning Council.
 In the past, he has served as chair of the bar association’s Ad Hoc Committee on Race, Gender and Ethnic Bias; co-chair of the association’s Committee to Promote Fairness in the Philadelphia Legal System; a member of the board of governors; chair of the Long Range Planning Committee; a member of the Commission on Judicial Selection, Retention and Evaluation; and chair of the Young Lawyers Section.